Herdomain/Network-Administration/README.md

 <img width="313" height="100" alt="image" src="https://github.com/user-attachments/assets/357772ac-688d-4eb9-b6b3-351034dfdd2d" />

-Fig .1.1 Nmap scan results showing that the device at IP address 10.0.2.1 is active and running a DNS service.
+Fig .1.1 Scan results showing that the device at IP address 10.0.2.1 is active and running a DNS service.
 This confirms the presence of a networked system and helps identify what services are exposed.

 Recommended Screenshots *delete later*
 - Nmap scan output identifying devices and open ports